-In addition, endurance athletes present with a high prevalence of Upper Respiratory Tract Infections (URTI)2.
+In addition, endurance athletes present with a high prevalence of Upper Respiratory Tract Infections (URTI) during times of high exercise load2.
 Athletes are more prone to URTI because of the physical and psychological stress of exercise combined with an imbalanced diet, international travel across time zones, disturbed sleep and exposure to environmental extremes3.
 Their exposure to pathogens may also be increased because of elevated lung ventilation during exercise, skin abrasions, and exposure to large crowds.

 Research has shown that adaptations can take place in the body to counter the demands of intensive exercise.
 The gut microbiome is thought to be an essential part of this adaptive process.

-Since the gut microbiome can be modulated either positively or negatively through diet and lifestyle, extra focus needs to be paid to maintaining diversity in gut bacteria.
-Just as the quality of soil can influence the growth of plants, the diversity of gut bacteria in the microbiome will affect how it functions.
+Since the gut microbiome can be modulated either positively or negatively through diet and lifestyle, extra focus needs to be paid to maintaining a diverse gut microbiome.
+Just as the quality of soil can influence the growth of plants, the diversity of bacteria in the gut microbiome will affect how it functions.

 On the other hand, exercise is one of the factors that can influence the gut microbiome, in addition to diet, antibiotics, health and disease.

 The gut microbiome – an overview

 The gut microbiome hosts trillions of bacteria which are classed into types (phyla).
-Bacteria in the gut sit under two main types, Firmicutes and Bacteroidetes with lower numbers of Actinobacteria.
+Bacteria in the gut falls into two main types, Firmicutes and Bacteroidetes with lower numbers of a third, Actinobacteria.
 Although each individual gut microbiome is unique, the ratio of phyla is similar amongst individuals.
-Within each phyla, there are many different strains of bacteria and it is this diversity that is associated with a healthier status.
-Simplistically an abundance of the species bifidobacteria (phyla Actinobacteria) and Prevotella (phyla Bacteroidetes) within the microbiome are seen as beneficial5.
-These species of bacteria selectively ferment dietary fibre and so are usually abundant in the gut microbiomes of those who eat a plant-based diet7.
+Within each phyla, there are many different classes, families, genera, and species of bacteria and it is this diversity that is associated with a healthier status.
+Simplistically an abundance of the genera and species bifidobacteria (phyla Actinobacteria) and Prevotella (phyla Bacteroidetes) within the microbiome are seen as beneficial5.
+These bacterial species selectively ferment dietary fibre and so are usually abundant in the gut microbiome of those who eat a plant-based diet5.

-The types of bacteria in the gut microbiome are influenced not only by exercise and diet but by a variety of factors, including age, gender, genetics, antibiotics, health and disease.
+The types of bacteria in the gut microbiome are influenced not only by exercise and diet but by a variety of factors, including age, gender, genetics, lifestyle, medication including use of antibiotics, and disease.

 How does the gut microbiome affect health?